-NOTE: Sample size information for tuition reciprocity programs and refund calculations appear under their specific areas in this guide.
+NOTE: Sample size information for refund calculations appears under "Refunds" later in this guide.

 If a population for an aid program is less than or equal to 10, then the sample size will be the population size.

 If the reviewer determines that an institution had a systemic problem in calculating awards for a particular program, the reviewer may require the institution to perform a 100% review of the population for that program.
 The full review may cover the aid year under audit, the previous aid year, the aid year still open at the time of the audit, or any combination of these.